kalyanikhona/llm-model-behavior-research/logbook/observations/june-2025-llm-behavior-experiments.md

 6. ChatGPT shopping recommendation [Improved Shopping Results from ChatGPT Search](https://help.openai.com/en/articles/11128490-improved-shopping-results-from-chatgpt-search)

-## July 10, 2025
+## July 10, 2025 (Thursday)
 - [Call with A from Akamai](https://github.com/KK92-ai/llm-model-behavior-research/blob/main/research/generative-search-ai-strategy-notes.md) to discuss investment updates, feedback on ongoing research, new trends in LLMs etc.
+- Key takeaway: The GEO space is ripe for disruption but there's a narrow window (6-12 months) before big tech platforms integrate these capabilities natively.
+Focus on actionable insights (and agentic execution) rather than just monitoring might provide more sustainable value.

 ## July 9, 2025 (Wednesday)